 Monitoring, treatment, and prevention

 It is imperative for clinicians and teams involved with dental implant care to be aware of implant-induced decay, take necessary radiographs, and perform clinical exams in order to identify open contacts prior to caries development.
 Once teeth adjacent to implants are afflicted with decay, restoration (figure 2) or even extraction may be warranted (figure 3).
-To prevent these problems from occurring, individuals who have contributing factors mentioned in this article may benefit from having a screw-retained implant restorationseqeyexfecfdabxedzbzfzeubrwtdebvz and/or be given an Essix appliance to prevent tooth migration.
+To prevent these problems from occurring, individuals who have contributing factors mentioned in this article may benefit from having a screw-retained implant restoration and/or be given an Essix appliance to prevent tooth migration.

 Figure 2: This decayed tooth adjacent to an implant requires restoration.